This is pioneering rocker Cidny Bullens’s ninth album. But his first as a man.

 “An arresting presence,” says guitarist Mark Doyle, a member of Bullens’s band in the ’70s.
 “She really was androgynous.
 And I think a lot of us guys were thinking of how cool it would be to see a girl who was one of us.”

 Bullens had grown up in Massachusetts, the third of five children in a family that was loving but complicated by alcohol, he says.
 She picked up a guitar in her teens and fell in love with the jagged rhythms of the Rolling Stones.
-By her early 20s, Bullens had headed West with $100 and her guitar, crashing on couches until a friend introduced her to Bob Crewe, who managed, among others, Frank Valli and the Four Seasons.
+By her early 20s, Bullens had headed West with $100 and her guitar, crashing on couches until a friend introduced her to Bob Crewe, who produced, among others, Frank Valli and the Four Seasons.
 She also met Dan Crewe, his younger brother.
 They would eventually start a family together.

 In those days, everything seemed magical.
 A chance meeting with Bob Dylan led to her playing an early date of his Rolling Thunder Revue.
 A call for session work became three lead vocals on the chart-topping “Grease” soundtrack.
 Raitt met her at a party.
 They became friends.